Telefonorosso/l3-netkeys/README.md

 - the Amiga is placed in an awkward position;
 - a wireless keyboard/mouse setup is desirable;
 - a Raspberry Pi is already available near the Amiga;
-- the Amiga is already networked through Miami, Roadshow, or a compatible TCP/IP stack.

 It is not a remote desktop system.
 It only forwards keyboard and mouse input.